polar-app/polar-app/content/docs/pagemarks.md

  - Meta-Command N - create a new pagemark on the current page
  - Meta-Command click - create a pagemark on the page up until the current mouse click
  - Meta-Command E - erase the current pagemark

+# Automatic Pagemarks

+Auto pagemarks provide the beginning of our new pagemark design.
+The idea is that pagemarks are created automatically as you scroll the document.

+You can kind of think of them as 'breadcrumbs' in that, as you read naturally, a pagemark is left on the previous page.

+When making large jumps within a PDF (say from chapter 2 to chapter 10), pagemarks will not be created and will only resume when you start naturally reading at chapter 10.

+This feature is currently in beta and available for PDFs after in > 1.90.15